 3. Use a topical anesthetic before the initial application to optimize a patient's initial experience.

-4. Whenever possible, make the initial lenses in a patient's prescription so he can experience good
+4. Whenever possible, make the initial lenses in a patient's prescription so he can experience good vision initially.

 5. Use large diameter, ultrathin lens designs to optimize initial comfort and reduce adaptation time.

 Always remember that patients typically respect your judgment about what contact lens material is best for them.
 Even if patients have preconceived ideas about initial comfort, most patients will try GP lenses if you feel that this modality will provide better vision and eye health.
 Although you should tell patients that more "initial awareness" occurs with GP lenses because they are smaller and move more with each blink, you should also assure patients that they should adapt to GP lenses.

 If patients are initially apprehensive, use a topical anesthetic before the initial GP application.
 This makes the initial experience positive because these patients are concerned most about the initial sensation.
 It also allows you to assess the fitting relationship sooner and more accurately.